brookn3/SimpleCalculator/README.txt

 and as the name suggests it is a calculator app.

-This app covers all of the edge cases (like a user trying to divide by zero) and it produces precise results by using BigDecimal objects to calculate the user's results.
-But this is all taken care of for the users so they can get the correct results and keep moving.
+This app covers all of the edge cases (like a user trying to divide by zero) and it produces precise results (by using BigDecimal objects to calculate the user's results) so the end user can simply focus on getting their result and moving forward with their day.

 If you would like to try out this application, simply download the APK file from: (app, release, app-release.apk).